Calchan/debian-install-scripts/README.md

    wpa_supplicant -c /tmp/wpa -i <your WiFi interface> &
    dhclient
    ```
+   It's not unlikely your connection will drop multiple times (some scripts require _a lot of_
+   downloads).
+Watch the output of the scripts and if any error occurs just restart the script until
+   it no longer shows any error before you move to the next one.
+All scripts are written so that
+   they will renegotiate with your WiFi AP when necessary, although that too is not completely
+   fail-proof.
    If it doesn't work then RTFM or just use wired networking like recommended above.
 Once the
    installation is complete you'll be able to use WiFi just fine, obviously.